neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 The teams common codebase is typically kept in the "main" branch.
 If you work on a new feature you:

-1. create a new "feature branch" and work on that new branch.
+1. create a new **feature branch** and work on that new branch.
 2. commit your work on the new branch - the main branch is not effected.
 3. finish work on the new feature, test the new functionality and have other developers review your work.
-4. "merge" your feature branch into the main branch, so all your work is included in the main branch.
+4. **merge** your feature branch into the main branch, so all your work is included in the main branch.

 ## Naming branches